KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/troubleshooting.md

 ###Troubleshooting Exercises

-In order to continue building our coding skills, we need to practice - just like when playing sports or learning a musical instrument.
 Try some troubleshooting so you can feel more confident coding on your own!

 1. Open a new file in Atom and save it in your `CodingAndCocktials/html` folder as *troubleshooting.html*